7KAG7/whetherio/README.md

 http://whetherio.herokuapp.com/

-WhetherIO is a site designed to allow a user to sign-in/up and see the days wheather in Boston and an outfit that correlates with the condtions.
+WhetherIO is a site designed to allow a user to sign-in/up and see the days wheather and an outfit that correlates with the condtions.

 * Ruby version 2.6.5